 A worker is entitled to recover costs for their reasonable medical and related expenses.
 These fall under the heading of approved treatments and include such things as, visits to and treatments by the worker’s general practitioner and specialist, physiotherapist and occupational therapist.

-See the Rates, fees and payments page to view how WorkCover WA quantifies these entitlements.Charging for workers' compensation treatments
+See the Rates, fees and payments page to view how WorkCover WA quantifies these entitlements.Charging for medical treatments

-If the claim is denied, your patient is responsible for prior and future treatment costs and should forward such accounts to Medicare (and/or their private health fund) for a rebate.
+If the claim is denied, the injured worker is responsible for prior and future treatment costs and should forward such accounts to Medicare (and/or their private health fund) for a rebate.

 Medical practitioners can use the MBS number as their code – see the Medicare Benefits Schedule website for information.

 Practitioners other than doctors can use the service codes available on the Rates, fees and payments page.

 If the service code is not listed among WorkCover WA’s scheduled items, the code may be found in either the Australian Medical Association’s List of Medical Services and Fees, or on the Medicare Benefits Schedule website.
 You should discuss the payment of the service fee with the workers’ compensation insurer – the fee shown in the AMA’s List is usually acceptable to the insurer in these cases.
 Be sure to include a clear description of the service provided on your invoice to the workers’ compensation insurer.